jgonsior/german_ir_nlp_demo/Wissenschaftskommunikations Artikel/README.md

 All previously generated documents from `latex-files/docs_latex/src/files/enumerated` will be used to create an inverted index on that documents.
 It uses NLP techniques to clean and preprocess the text, and it outputs the index in both LaTeX and JSON formats.
 This involves several steps:

 - preprocessing and cleaning the text (can be turned off)
 - generate the inverted index
 - generate a LateX table for it
 - generate a JSON Structure for it (separately)

-**Important: If preprocessing is turned off, this part will be skipped.**
+**IMPORTANT: If preprocessing is turned off, this part will be skipped.**
 Terms are cleaned and processed, filtering out specific number ranges, single letters, and floating-point numbers.
 A list of protected terms prevents essential keywords from being stemmed.

 Within `create_inverted_index()` the actual inverted index is created.
 It extracts each sections inside the document (" passages") with